Stephan Seiler Marketing Professor Imperial College London

 consumer search behavior.

-and the Journal of Industrial Economics.
-I co-organize the European Quant Marketing Seminar (eQMS),
+Economics.
+I also co-organize the European Quant Marketing Seminar (eQMS).

 Find out more about my recent research projects on my Blog.